 People who experience difficulty walking, such as individuals who use lower-limb prostheses or children with cerebral palsy, commonly have a cost of walking two-to-three times higher than able-bodied people. people.
 This may be partly due to poor regulation of the mechanical energy generated by their muscles.
 We are currently using 3-D musculoskeletal models to determine how mechanical energy is generated controlled to produce walking.
-These mechanical analyses are combined with measurements of physiological cost, which together should shed new light on the causes of inefficient gait in clinical conditions.
+These mechanical analyses are combined with measurements of physiological cost, which together will shed new light on the causes of inefficient gait in clinical conditions.
 This work is being pursued in collaboration with colleagues from the UMass Amherst